CampaignChain/campaignchain-docs/open/developer/book/contribute.rst

 we can first test your contributions in the branch, ask you for changes, and then merge them with the ``master`` branch.

-What's great about GitHub is that it [let's you easily create pull requests](https://help.github.com/articles/creating-a-pull-request/) and then comment on it, [even on single lines of the code](https://help.github.com/articles/commenting-on-differences-between-files/).
+What's great about GitHub is that it `let's you easily create pull requests`_ and then comment on it, `even on single lines of the code`_.

 So, once you are done with your changes and they are all committed to your branch, please create a pull request and we'll review it.